actionhero/www.actionherojs.com/tutorials/web-server.md

 #### Route Notes

-- actions defined in params directly `action=theAction` or hitting the named URL for an action `/api/theAction` will never override RESTful routing
 - you can mix explicitly defined params with route-defined params.
 If there is an overlap, the route-defined params win
   - IE: /api/user/123?userId=456 => `connection.userId = 123`
 - routes defined with the "all" method will be duplicated to "get", "put", "post", and "delete"